sumarbrandir/holarora/README.md

 - :telescope: I’m training to be a Software Engineer.
 - 💡 I use React, JavaScript, Typescript.
 (I'm also learning Go)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy soccer and video editting!
+- ⚡ Fun fact: I enjoy soccer and video editting.

 <!---
 holarora/holarora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.